Polymer/web-component-tester/README.md

 ## `.html` Suites

-Or, you can write tests in separate `.html` documents.
+Your test suites can be `.html` documents.
 For example, `test/awesomest-tests.html`:

 ```html